britive/terraform-provider-britive/docs/resources/entity_group.md

 * `parent_id` - (Required, ForceNew)  The identity of the parent under which the environment group entity will be created.

+-> Refer to the `environment_group_ids_names` attribute of the `britive_application` data source to get the set of group IDs and names for an application.

 ## Attribute Reference

-In addition to the above arguments, the following attribute is exported.
+In addition to the above arguments, the following attributes are exported.

 * `entity_id` - An identifier of the environment group entity.